fastn-community/hero-design-template/README1.md

-# Header Component
+# Hero Component

-The **Header Component** is a UI element typically found at the top of a webpage or application.
+The **Hero Component** is a UI element typically found at the top of a webpage or application.
 It serves as a menu or navigation tool, allowing users to easily access different sections, pages, or features of the website or app.